How to Skip the Windows 10 Login Screen and Log Into Your User Account Automatically

 That’s it!
 You’ve now configured your Windows 10 computer to not bother you with a password screen every time you reboot or switch users.

 Security Concerns When Bypassing the Windows 10 Sign-in Screen

 First, is your computer vulnerable to being physically compromised?
 If you have a laptop that you regularly take to school or work, and routinely leave unattended for short periods of time, then it seems fairly clear that bypassing the login would significantly damage your safety.

 Your kids can accidentally switch over to your user account, and turn your desktop into a mess just by fooling around.
-Adult friends or roommates are less likely to metaphorically to completely mess up your configuration (though you’d be surprised by how careless some people are), but may be tempted to go snooping in your private folders or to play whimsical tricks like renaming every file on your desktop to “Pirated Pr0n Videos” just to prank you.
+Adult friends or roommates are less likely to completely mess up your configuration (though you’d be surprised by how careless some people are) but may be tempted to go snooping in your private folders or to play whimsical tricks like renaming every file on your desktop to “Pirated Pr0n Videos” just to prank you.

 Adding Security to Appropriate Areas